 Step 4 - Port information

 This is what LOR Networks and/or DMX Universes the SD Card Wizard will write to the card, based on the priority system.
-This is informational only, there are no changes to be made here.

 Step 5 - Misc Options